-When there is an issue with your GoPro, Tactacam, DJI, VIRB or other action camera; follow these steps.
+When there is an issue with your GoPro, Tactacam, DJI, VIRB or other action cameras recording all-day-long on PowerStick; follow these steps.
 URGENT: READ ALL INSTRUCTIONS BEFORE STARTING!
-GoPro and other action cameras have only a few components that can fail: 1) SD Card 2) Firmware/Camera Software 3) Battery or the camera itself. (which is rare)
+GoPro and other action cameras have only a few components that can fail: 1) SD Card 2) Firmware/Camera Software 3) Battery or 4) the camera itself. (which is rare)

 B. Replace the SD card (We recommend you always have one SD card in the camera & one SD card in your wallet that is empty and ready to go.)